-- The most intellectually challenging GLBT title around, GLQ has many big-name scholars on its diverse editorial and advisory boards.
+- The most intellectually challenging GLBT title around, GLQ: A JOURNAL OF LESBIAN AND GAY STUDIES has many big-name scholars on its diverse editorial and advisory boards.
 Excellent writing and editing help to make GLQ a truly cutting-edge theoretical journal (Katz).

 - HISPANIC AMERICAN HISTORICAL REVIEW pioneered the study of Latin American history and culture in the United States and remains the most widely respected journal in the field.
 HAHR's comprehensive book review section provides commentary, ranging from brief notices to review essays, on every facet of scholarship on Latin American history and culture.

 Vols.
 1-44.
 Durham, 1969-2012.
 Partly reprint. $ 5900

 - Focusing on the history of economic thought and analysis, HISTORY OF POLITICAL ECONOMY has made significant contributions to the history of political economics and remains the field's foremost means of communication.
 In addition to book reviews, each issue contains original research on the development of economic thought, the historical background behind major figures in the history of economics, the interpretation of economic theories, and the methodologies available to historians of economic theory.

 Vols.
 1-37.
 Durham, 1976/77-2012.
 Partly reprint. $ 5800